ProteusMRIgHIFU/BabelBrain/docs/docs/pipeline/pipeline.md

 <img src="nsclc-V2.svg" height=700px>

 The first step after specifying input data is to create the simulation domain.
 The available operating frequencies will depend on the selected transducer.
 The second main input is the resolution of the simulation expressed in the number of points per wavelength (PPW).
-The minimum for fast estimation is 6 PPW, and 9 PPW to meet criteria de convergence when compared to other [numerical tools](https://asa.scitation.org/doi/10.1121/10.0013426).
+The minimum for fast estimation is 6 PPW, and 9 PPW to meet criteria de convergence when compared to other <a href="https://asa.scitation.org/doi/10.1121/10.0013426/" target="_blank">numerical tools</a>.

  Depending on if CT or ZTE scans are available, options to fine-tune the domain generation will be available.
 For CT scans, the user can adjust the threshold for bone detection (set by default to 300 HU).
 For ZTE scans the user can specify the thresholds to select normalized ZTE signal (by default 0.1 and 0.6) to convert to pseudo-CT.
-Please consult Miscouridou *et al.*](https://ieeexplore.ieee.org/document/9856605) for details on the "classical" approach to convert from ZTE to pseudo-CT.
+Please consult <a href="https://ieeexplore.ieee.org/document/9856605/" target="_blank">Miscouridou et al.</a>  for details on the "classical" approach to convert from ZTE to pseudo-CT.

  The execution time in M1 Max processor can take from 1 minute of minutes up to 10 minutes depending on the resolution and availability of ZTE/CT scans.
  When initiating the calculations, a detailed log output will appear in the bottom region of the window.
 In case of any error during processing, a dialog message will prompt indicating to consult this window for more details.
 Once executed, orthogonal views of the domain will be shown.
 T1W scan is also shown to verify that the mask was correctly calculated.